-"(1)...a head shall refuse to grant an FOI request, if in the opinion Of the head, access to the record concerned would involve the disclosure Of personal information (including personal information relating to a deceased individual)."
-Records no 1, 2, 3, 4, and 20 contain the personal information of third parties (these records are indicated in the schedule).
-Access to this information has been refused on the basis of Section 37(1), and this information has been redacted from the records concerned.
+"(1)...a head shall refuse to grant an FOI request, if in the opinion Of the head, access to the record concerned would involve the disclosure

+Of personal information (including personal information relating to a deceased individual)."

+Records no 3, 4, 5, 14, 16, 17, 18, 19, 22, 24, 26 contain the personal information of third parties including mobile numbers.
+Access to this information has been refused on the basis of Section 37(1), and this information has been redacted from the records concerned to enable you to access the remainder of the records.